 - You do not need to request the Level 2 Appeal.
 We will automatically send any denials (in whole or in part) to the IRE.
-You will be notified when this happens. - The IRE is hired by Medicare and is not connected with this plan. - You may ask for a copy of your file by calling Member Services at (866) 856-8699, TTY: 711, Monday Friday, 8 m. to 8 p.m., local time.
+You will be notified when this happens. - The IRE is hired by Medicare and is not connected with this plan. - · You may ask for a copy of your file by calling Member Services at the number at the bottom of the page.